What is a Toggle Clamp?

 Yet another option has a cam action.
 To operate effectively, normal toggle clamps require the component thickness to be consistent.
-Although there are ways to adjust for any variation when using other clamps, the most straight forward solution is to use a Cam Action Toggle Clamp.
-The cam action allows for a component variation, from one to three millimetres depending on the model.
+Although there are ways to adjust for any variation when using other clamps, the most straightforward solution is to use a Cam Action Toggle Clamp.
+The cam action allows for a component variation, from one to three millimeters depending on the model.

 The most important factor is to understand / know what type of action you need.

 This depends upon whether it’s a process where you’re trying to hold or secure a component, or need to pull two components together.

 The issue of space around the Toggle Clamp also needs to be considered.

 The next thing to be taken into consideration is the material used in the clamp construction.
 Will it have to be stainless or will normal mild steel do.
 The choice here will be driven by the environment in which you will be using the clamp, and how much force is needed.

 Standard or light action Toggle Clamps are usually made from pressed steel components with a Zinc plated finish.

 Stainless Steel should be used in regulated industries where hygiene is important.
 The food and pharmaceuticals industries are two good examples.
 This is because it is one of the most hygienic industrial materials available.

 For normal outdoor use we typically use 304 Stainless Steel which is made up of 18% Chromium and 8% Nickel.
 Where the clamp is to be used outside, for instance in Marine applications or other harsh environments, a certain amount of corrosion resistance is required.
 Stainless Steel is often used in those applications, 316 Stainless Steel offering the greater corrosion resistance that is needed.